 You’ve probably heard about their new virtual line technology – TapuTapu – where your electronic wristband holds your place in line.
 Universal has made it the centerpiece of a great customer experience, and it’s a unique way for families to fully enjoy the park while minimizing hassles.
 In fact, we found ourselves wishing that ALL theme parks would incorporate this technology.

-The rides here are the best water rides we’ve ever been on also.
+The Volcano Bay slides and attractions here are the best we’ve ever been on.
 You’ll be amazed at the Krakatau Aqua Coaster as it zips riders down and BACK UP the hills, weaving its way through the enormous Krakatau Volcano.
 Not one, but two lazy (and not so lazy) rivers wind their way around the park.
 Last but not least, drop into America’s tallest plunge slide – the Ko’okiri Body Plunge – for a shot of adrenaline like no other.

 We found the food to be excellent, and it has a tropical flair to match the rest of the park.
 There are lots of unique dishes to choose from, and is a far cry from the hot dogs and crummy pizza slices you find at other (non-Universal) parks.